troppens/mylab-ansible-node/README.md

 ## Variables

 ### mylab_node_entities
 * Specify which entities to configure.
-See [defaults](defaults/main.yml) for defaults entities"
+See [defaults](defaults/main.yml) for defaults entities.

 ### mylab_node_entities_all
 * List of all entities which can be configured.
 See [defaults](defaults/main.yml) for all entities.